Charles Goodall (businessman): Societies and trustee

 From 1891 to 1896, he was president of the Methodist Social Union of San Francisco.
 No details given on the purpose of the organization.

 From 1895 to 1899, Goodall and his partner George C. Perkins were councilors for the Geographical Society of the Pacific, established 11 September 1891.
 It was located in the Academy of Sciences building.
 The object was the accumulation of geographical knowledge, and the dissemination of it for the benefit of commerce, navigation and society in general.

 At the time of his death, he was a trustee of Stanford University and the University of the Pacific.

 Family life

-He married Serena Miner Thayer of Skaneateles, New York, on 20 February 1956 in San Francisco, California, at the Powell Street Methodist Episcopal Church.
+Goodall married Serena Miner Thayer of Skaneateles, New York, on 20 February 1856 in San Francisco, California, at the Powell Street Methodist Episcopal Church.
 She was sister of Sanford Thayer, a well known portrait painter of Syracuse, New York.